Triệu dynasty: Zhao Tuo

 Zhao Tuo (r.
 204–136 BC), also called Triệu Đà, the founder of the dynasty, was an ethnic Chinese born in the State of Zhao, now Hebei province.
 He became military governor of Nanhai (now Guangdong) upon the death of Governor Ren Xiao in 208 BC, just as the Qin dynasty was collapsing.
 The Qin governor of Canton advised Zhao to found his own independent kingdom since the area was remote and there were many Chinese settlers in the area.
 He asserted Nanhai's independence declared himself the king of Nam Việt in 204 BC, established in the area of Lingnan, the modern provinces of comprises Guangdong, Guangxi, south Hunan, south Jiangxi and other nearby areas.
-He ruled Nanyue and committed acts of defiance against Emperor Gaozu of Han and he severed all ties with the Han dynasty, killed many Han employees appointed by the central government and favored local customs.
+He ruled Nanyue and committed acts of defiance against Emperor Gaozu of Han and he severed all ties with the Han dynasty, killed many Han employees appointed by the central government and favored local customs of the Yue people.
 Being a talented general and cunning diplomat, he sought a peaceful relationship with both the Qin dynasty and the succeeding Han dynasty.

 In 196 BC, the Emperor Gaozu of Han sent the scholar Lu Jia to the court of Zhao Tuo.
 On this occasion, Zhao Tuo squatted and wore his hair in a bun, in the Yuè manner.

 "You are a Chinese and your forefathers and kin lie buried in Zhending in the land of Zhao", Lu told the king.
 "Yet now you turn against that nature which heaven has given you at birth, cast aside the dress of your native land and, with this tiny, far-off land of Yue, think to set yourself up as a rival to the Son of Heaven and an enemy state....It is proper under such circumstances that you should advance as far as the suburbs to greet me and bow to the north and refer to yourself as a 'subject'."
 After Lu threatened a Han military attack on Nanyue, Zhao Tuo stood up and apologized.
 Lu stayed at Panyu for several months and Zhao Tuo delighted in his company.
 "There is no one in all Yue worth talking to", said the king, "Now that you have come, everyday I hear something I have never heard before!"
 Lu recognized Zhao Tuo as "King of Yue".
 An agreement was reached that allowed legal trade between the Han dynasty and Nanyue, as the people of Nanyue were anxious to purchase iron vessels from the Han dynasty.
 When Lu returned to Chang'an, the Emperor Gaozu of Han was much pleased by this result.